Long Island Product Liability Attorneys

 Many of the products we use every day can potentially cause a great deal of harm.
 We count on companies to test their products and make them as safe as possible.
 However, from choking hazards in children’s toys to busted car airbags, dangerous products continue to be released into the market.
 When companies do not take safety seriously, many people can be injured.

 One way to hold companies accountable for defective products is through a product liability claim.
 At Finz & Finz, P.C., our Long Island product liability attorneys have recovered more than $1 billion on behalf of our clients, many of whom have been injured by defective products.
-Our highly experienced team of personal injury lawyers includes a former New York Supreme Court Justice, giving us unique insight that many other firms lack.
+Our highly experienced team of Long Island personal injury lawyers includes a former New York Supreme Court Justice, giving us unique insight that many other firms lack.
 Contact our Long Island office today to speak to one of our lawyers.

 What Is Product Liability?